Y-jiji/my-regex/README.md

 # my-regex
-a naive implementation of regular expression engine
+my-regex is just a naive implementation of regular expression. for production-level usage, [this regex crate](https://github.com/rust-lang/regex) is more advisable.